 Impressive autumn hikes in Girona province

-- La Fageda d’en Jordà: One of the most famous spots to visit in autumn.
-It’s a beech tree forest that has grown on a lava field in the Garrotxa Volcanic Zone Natural Park.
+- Fageda d’en Jordà: One of the most famous spots to visit in autumn.
+It’s a beech tree forest grown on a lava field in the Garrotxa Volcanic Zone Natural Park.
 Several sign-posted tracks allow you to explore this stunning forest.

-- Fageda de la Grevolosa: Another beech tree forest, home to enormous beech trees more than 300 years old.
+- Fageda de la Grevolosa: Another beech tree forest, home to enormous beech trees over 300 years old.

 - Bosc de Merlí: A spectacular chestnut tree forest located in Viladrau.